PSYCHOLOGY SERVICES BRISBANE

 BPsySc (Hons), MPsychOrg

-Laura (she/her) is a generally registered Psychologist with a Bachelor of Psychological Science (Honours) and a Master of Organisational Psychology.
+Laura (she/her) is a generally registered Psychologist with a Bachelor of Psychological Science (Honours), a Master of Organisational Psychology and a Master of Clinical Psychology.
 She has experience in a range of professional environments, including the private and public sectors.

-Laura’s therapeutic approach is based on CBT and ACT, utilising components of other therapeutic techniques to create an eclectic, personalised experience.
+Laura’s therapeutic approach is primarily based on CBT and ACT, also utilising components of other therapeutic techniques to create an eclectic, personalised experience.
 She has a strengths-based, holistic approach to therapy.

 Laura has worked in a variety of settings supporting individuals with anxiety, mood disorders, grief/loss and general life difficulties.